milestonesys/mipsdk-samples-component/VideoViewer2Playback/README.md

 ---
 description: The VideoViewer2Playback sample can show live and recorded video for two selected cameras.
-After connecting to a server, you select the two cameras in the ItemPickerForm.
+After connecting to a server, you select the two cameras in the ItemPickerWpfWindow.
 keywords: Component integration
 lang: en-US
 title: Video Viewer - Individual Playback